Black Hand (Chicago): Black Hand Assassination

 On March 27, Filippo Catalano (from above) was alleged to have shot John Jocko in front of 1821 South State Street.
 Witnesses identified Catalano as the shooter, but the victim, who survived the shooting, would not prosecute.
 Catalano was eventually released.
 Later that year, Catalano was murdered (as described above).
 He was in the Vesuvius restaurant, a place frequented by Chicago's night life.
 On June 5, 1910, Catalano walked out of the restaurant at approximately 3 a.m. with Edgar K Accetta, a New York lawyer in town on business, and a third man, Eugeno Monaco.
 The three men were walking toward an approaching car when Monaco allegedly drew a revolver and shot Catalano five times.
 Catalano's killer fled the scene on foot.
 He escaped, and his traces ended at the Rock Island Pacific Railroad tracks where he disappeared.
 Filippo Catalano's death occurred within the 1909–1911 time period that Johnny Torrio was assigned to assassinate Chicago Black Hand gangsters who were extorting his uncle.
 It is believed he was behind Catalano's murder.
 By 1920, Black Hand activity had all but faded.
 Johnny Torrio went on to run and organize the Chicago Outfit.

 Giordiani case

 In 1911, a possible death by the Black Hand was that of Maria Giordiani, a 4-year-old Italian immigrant child whose body was found with a gunshot wound on her bedroom floor.
-Her parents Ricardo Giordiani, and Eleanor Giodiani, went missing and were never found and the case remains unsolved.
+Her parents, Ricardo and Eleanor Giordiani, went missing and were never found and the case remains unsolved.
 It is believed that Maria was killed in a Black Hand attack that was targeting Ricardo due to an unpaid debt which had been exacerbated by the closing of his business.
 As a child, Ricardo also had involvement with the Mafia through his father.
 Maria is believed to have been targeted to terrorize parents of other families in the area.
 All that was found in the apartment was a small doll, a copy of La Roman de la Rose, and a shawl that belonged to Eleanor.